Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/other_models.md

 ## GODDAG: General Ordered-Descendant Directed Acyclic Graph

-A data structure for representing documents with overlapping structures, which permits children to have multiple parents.
+GODDAG is a data model for representing documents with overlapping structures, which permits children to have multiple parents.
 Consider the following minimalist poem:

 <img src="Images/Marcoux01-001.png" alt="[GODDAG example]"/>